Chapter 17: Shenandoah II: Leadership and Survival

 evidence of the ineffectiveness of using dogs.
 Having tramped through

-War Zone C and D many times, I am aware of the numerous ox cart trails,
+War Zones C and D many times, I am aware of the numerous ox cart trails

 traveled.
 They were the Cong's highways.
 Knowing what I know does